 At the beginning of each term (see calendar for exact date) the student must register with the University Registrar.
-After registering with the University Registrar, he must register the same day with the Secretary of the Veterinary Faculty, Doctor Fish, Room 4, first floor of the Veterinary College.
-No student, after having been once admitted to the University, will be allowed to register after the close of the registration day, except by special permission of the Faculty.
+After registering with the University Registrar, he must register the same day with the Sccretary of the Veterinary Faculty, Doctor Fish, Room 4, first floor of the Veterinary College.

+No student, after having been once admitted to the University, will be allowed to register after the close of registration day, except by special permission.